Silent-Zebra/twisted-smc-lm/README.md

 ## Commands for Toxicity Classifier Experiments (KL Divergence Evaluation)

 ### Collecting Exact Samples for Evaluation
 First run the following to collect a constant set of exact posterior (target) distribution samples for evaluation.
 This is not strictly necessary but is helpful if you want to have a less noisy evaluation of KL divergence during training.
-Change --save_dir to your desired directory, and change that in --load_dir_posterior_samples in the following learning procedures as well.
+Change --save_dir to your desired directory (samples will be saved there), and change that in --load_dir_posterior_samples in the following learning procedures as well.

 ```
 python do_training_and_log_Z_bounds.py --output_len 20 --n_twist 500 --n_samples_at_a_time_for_true_post 4000 --n_vocab 50257 --hface_model_type TinyStories --rm_type exp_beta_toxicity_class_logprob --seed 1 --beta_temp=1. --save_dir /h/zhaostep/twisted-smc-lm/checkpoints/post/toxc  --only_collect_true_posterior_samples --num_samples_if_only_collect_true_posterior_samples 2000
 ```

-This command will save the samples in --save_dir.
 Use the name of the saved samples in the --load_prefix_posterior_samples command in the following, and change --load_dir_posterior_samples to match the previous --save_dir.
 Change those arguments below to your folder and file names.

 ### CTL
 ```